Quick links

 Navigation Menu

-Web accessibility ensures that digital content is usable and inclusive for all individuals.
+Web accessibility ensures that content is usable and inclusive for all individuals.
 Standards supports alternate text for media, and content tags for text enhancing screen reader functionality.

 In this guide: